wanx-troopers/wanx-troopers.github.io/timeline.md

 this is part of `triton-windows 3.5.0.post21` release

 2025.10.16 Kijai added nodes for [FlashVSR upscaler](upscalers.md#flashvsr)

-nodes and an [example workflow](https://github.com/kijai/ComfyUI-WanVideoWrapper/blob/main/example_workflows/wanvideo_1_3B_FlashVSR_upscale_example.json) for FlashVSR upscaler;
-very fast, 1 step, but likely lesser quality than slow upscalers; context options allow longer than 81 frames upscaling at the cost of minor glitches; no sageattn, use spda;
-reducing strength can help with oversharpening; not really meant to go as high as 2560x1536; upscaling from 720x512x720 was kind of ok can use with Cinescale lora and possibly with [RoPE Scaling](hidden-knowledge.md#rope); alternatives: seedvr2.

 2025.10.15 Ovi has been proven to work with [Controlnets](ovi.md#controlnets)